florath/dellemc.os10/roles/os10_ptp/README.md

 ## Example playbook

-This example uses the *os10_vlan* role to setup the VLAN ID and name, and it configures tagged and untagged port members for the VLAN.
-You can also delete the VLAN with the ID or delete the members associated to it.
+This example uses the *os10_ptp* role to setup the ptp clock and define one master and one slave interface.
 It creates a *hosts* file with the switch details and corresponding variables.
 The hosts file should define the `ansible_network_os` variable with corresponding Dell EMC OS10 name.

 When `os10_cfg_generate` is set to true, the variable generates the configuration commands as a .part file in *build_dir* path.
 By default, the variable is set to false.
-It writes a simple playbook that only references the *os10_vlan* role.
+It writes a simple playbook that only references the *os10_ptp* role.

 **Sample hosts file**